 British Columbians know how fortunate they are to live in a place of extraordinary natural beauty and biodiversity.
 They also know the importance of being good environmental stewards.
 For many private landowners, stewardship of the land is a long standing family tradition.
-Five generations of the Kennedy family have been protecting the natural heritage of their Antelope Brush property in the South Okanagan (pictured above) since Peter McIntyre settled there in 1886.
-When Margaret and Jim Little had the opportunity to acquire property near Whispering Pine Lake, where Jim had grown up, they named it Little-Levin Lake after Jim’s parents and grandparents who had been homesteaders in the area.
-When these families wanted to guarantee that their lands would be protected into the future, they worked with The Nature Trust of BC and the Government of Canada’s Ecological Gifts Program to make that happen.
+The Tegart family has been protecting the natural heritage of their Columbia River Wetlands – Edgewater property in the Kootenays (pictured above) since George and Lillian Tegart bought the land in in 1945.
+Later purchased by Denis Tegart, Denis and his wife Rosemary were dedicated land stewards and worked to maintain the natural ecosystems on the ranch.
+Meanwhile, when Margaret and Jim Little had the opportunity to acquire property near Whispering Pine Lake, where Jim had grown up, they named it Little-Levin Lake (pictured below) after Jim’s parents and grandparents who had been homesteaders in the area.
+When both these families wanted to guarantee that their lands would be protected into the future, they worked with The Nature Trust of BC and the Government of Canada’s Ecological Gifts Program to make that happen.

 Ecological gifts are donated to an eligible recipient approved by Environment and Climate Change Canada, such as a land trust or a government body.
 The recipient ensures that the biodiversity and environmental heritage features of the gift are maintained and managed in perpetuity.
 The majority of donations have been made to nature conservation organizations or land trusts such as The Nature Trust of BC.